 There are plenty of options for you; mobile or desktop newsfeed, desktop right panel, audience network, and last but not least, there’s Instagram.
 That’s why we’ve mentioned it at the beginning of this article.
 You can easily connect your Facebook fan page with your Instagram profile and your ads will automatically show there as well.

 Tip: As video-streaming rules the world and Instagram is a social network based on image/video sharing, you might like to create a unique ad (video is recommended).

-Let’s talk about money – budget & schedule of your campaign.
-You can choose between daily and lifetime budget.
+You can select between daily and lifetime budget.
 Depending on your start and end date, there are minimum budgets to be kept.
 Don’t forget to click on “Show advanced options“ to optimise your ads, bidding and schedule.

-Once you are ready, move on to the final step – ad creative.
-Even though there are many fields and options to work with, they are very useful and help you to deliver the message and differentiate from your competitors.
-So choose your banner(s), videos, use a nice write-up, call-to-action elements, and you’re good to go.
+Even though there are many fields and options to work with, they are very useful to deliver the message and differentiate from competitors.
+Choose your banner(s), videos, use a nice write-up, call-to-action elements, and you’re good to go.